DLTcollab/evm-lite-env/README.md

 Parameters :
 -   CONSENSUS : solo, babble
 -   NODES: number of nodes in the network

 ### Stop Docker
 ```bash
 $ make stop
 ```

-## Usage
+## Usage and Examples

-As well as the following description, you can take a look at our examples folder for more.
+This section describes basic usage for `evm-lite-env` and introduces the `example` directory.

 ### Transfer